grumpyman12601/bookshelf/README.md

 2. Click on the extension
 3. Click "Start"
 4. Move the icon to the corner of your screen, just enough that the window is 90% offscreen.
 This will work without float mode
 5. On LivePaper flip the "Stop live wallpaper when window focused" switch.
-This is because this extension uses a tab that's always on your desktop to keep the taskbar hidden
+You have to do this because bookshelf works by displaying a tab that's always on your desktop to keep the taskbar hidden.

 Tip: If you grab the last pixel of the tab, you can move it farther without the window latching onto the half icon.
 When you're done, it should look like this: